This is the story of Edwin's wrongful conviction put together with the documentation I have accumulated over the last 4 1/2 years.

 I continued researching everything I could find about the inconsistencies that were in the record of trial and documents that had been given to Edwin in his case file.

-On December 11, 2008, on a hunch I contacted the NCIS office located at Parris Island and spoke to Special Agent J. R. Randall, who immediately informed me that he was a 25 year veteran of NCIS and was more than willing to discuss the role he played within NCIS.
+On December 11, 2008, on a hunch I contacted the NCIS office located at Parris Island and spoke to Special Agent J. R. Crandall, who immediately informed me that he was a 25 year veteran of NCIS and was more than willing to discuss the role he played within NCIS.

 At first, I got the impression that he thought that maybe I was some student calling to ask the “big N-C-I-S agent” how he did his job and what sort of daily activities he participated in (and yes, there was the whole Scarlett O’Hara/southern belle theatrics in that last sentence).